Geosesarma hagen

 Geosesarma hagen is a species of small land-living crabs found on Java, Indonesia.
-The crabs are dark brown with the chelae and parts of the carapace being bright orange on the adults.
+The species is dark brown with the chelae and parts of the carapace being bright orange on the adults.

 It is popular in the aquarium trade, where it is sometimes called "Geosesarma red devil" or "Geosesarma sp "rot" (rot means "red" in German).
-All species of Geosesarma crabs are often called "vampire crabs" in the aquarium trade.

 The species is named after the Rolf C. Hagen Group, which supported work by Christian Lukhaup and Christoph D. Schubart, two of the authors of the describing article.

 Environment

 Geosesarma hagen is a species of small land-living crabs only found in Java, Indonesia.
-The crabs prefer a humid environment with elements from both terrestrial and freshwater aquatic habitats.
-They steer clear of drier land and although the younger crabs tend to live in closer proximity to the water, they are not aquatic crabs.
-Young Geosesarma hagen spend most of their time in the water as a way to avoid predators.
+G. hagen prefers a humid environment with elements from both terrestrial and freshwater aquatic habitats.
+It steers clear of drier land and although the younger crabs tend to live in closer proximity to the water, they are not aquatic crabs.
+Young G. hagen spend most of their time in the water as a way to avoid predators.

-They are used to living in warm humid conditions and their preferred temperature ranges from 24 to 28 degrees Celsius (75-82 F).
+This species lives in warm, humid conditions and its preferred temperature ranges from 24 to 28 C.

-There are many species of Geosesarma crabs living in the same natural habitat in Java, and they can all be easily identified by their bright and unusual colors.
-They are all known as vampire crabs.

 Morphology

-They can reach up to 7 cm (3 in) in length counting the full leg span.
-Amongst their distinguishing features, G. hagen has a wider, square shape body, dark brown anterior carapace and legs, while the posterior of the carapace and the claws/chelae are instead orange/red.
-Their abdomen is usually gray and they have bright yellow eyes.
+It can reach up to 7 cm in length counting the full leg span.
+Amongst its distinguishing features, G. hagen has a wider, square shape body, dark brown anterior carapace and legs, while the posterior of the carapace and the claws/chelae are instead orange/red.
+It has bright yellow eyes and its abdomen is usually gray.

 Reproduction and life cycle

-Geosesarma hagen can live up to 2 years, but they average about 1.5 years.
-They undergo molting in order to grow and recover lost legs and limbs within a few months of losing them.
-They can go through several molts during their lifetime.
+Geosesarma hagen can live up to 2 years, but averages about 1.5 years.
+It undergoes molting in order to grow and recover lost legs and limbs within a few months of losing them.
+It can go through several molts during its lifetime.

 Geosesarma hagen is sexually dimorphic and males have a narrow and slimmer plate while females have a broad plate on their belly and they might also be carrying around some fertilized eggs.
 Another difference between male and female crabs is in their claws: males have larger and brighter claws while females have smaller claws.

 Mating occurs when the female is ready to mate and it lasts for several minutes.
 The females release their eggs in freshwater and each female can carry about 12-24 eggs.
 Incubation lasts around 30–50 days and the larval stage is completely absent.
 The hatched crab develops directly and they lack coloration when they are young (they become dark brown and then eventually develop bright adult coloration).